Differences between x-ray, CT and MR angiography:

 Spin phase effects

-Remember from phase encoding that the gradient applied affects the phase of the precessing protons and magnetic gradients are used to use this effect to localise the location of a signal.
+Remember from phase encoding that the gradient applied affects the phase of the precessing protons and that magnetic gradients are used to use this effect to localise the origin of a signal.
 A proton that is moving along a gradient will alter its phase according the length of time the gradient is applied, the magnitude of the gradient and the velocity of the proton.
 We know the time and magnitude of the gradient and so we can calculate the velocity of a proton.

 MR angiogram techniques